 Although some of my projects have close to 100% code coverage and thorough E2E tests, I think for most cases this is probably overkill.
 There is a balance that should be maintained, ensure you are testing enough to be useful but not testing too much to take up too much time.
 So what should you test?

-So for me testing in personal projects despite seeming somewhat counter intuitive, is a way to reduce the amount of time I spend testing.
-I want to maximise the amount of creative work I do and minimise the amount of bug chasing and regression I create.
+So for me, testing in personal projects, despite seeming somewhat counterintuitive, is a way to reduce the amount of time I spend testing.
+I want to maximize the amount of creative work I do and minimize the amount of bug chasing and regression I create.
 This is even more important in the case of other people also using your project.